OneSignal/web-shim-codegen/README.md

 ## Rebuilding to test changes to package

-Run `yarn build` here to rebuild all packages
+Run `npm run build` here to rebuild all packages

 - Your test projects should automatically be pick up the changes, since `npm link` does a symlink for you.